Movie Reviews - 2000s postsMonday September 07, 2015

 We even get an ending as ambiguous as “The Graduate.”
 Remember it?
 Yes, M.J. is a runaway bride, and yes, she shows up at Peter’s tenement walk-up, and yes, they finally, finally kiss.
 Then she lets Spidey be Spidey.
-He hears a siren, he knows what he has to do, and she says, a la M.J. in the ‘60s comic books, “Go get ‘em, Tiger.”
-So off he goes, web-slinging through the canyons of Manhattan, wahoo.
+He hears a siren, he knows what he has to do, and she says, a la '60s M.J., “Go get ‘em, Tiger.”
+So off he goes, web-slinging through the canyons of Manhattan.
 But instead of ending right there, Raimi cuts back to M.J. in the window, worried and filled with doubt.
 This is the burden she carries now.
 Because the man she loves risks his life every day.

 Or maybe she’s simply anticipating the disaster of “Spider-Man 3.”

 Movie Review: Sin City (2005)

 It’s a little like Fox News, isn’t it?
 Grizzled old white dudes and babes.
 Moral righteousness leading to torture.
 A mangling of the English language.
 Prostitution.